 We love anything and everything served with pesto sauce, and this halibut dish is no exception.
-The recipe calls for homemade pesto but if you’re pressed for time store-bought will do just fine.
+The recipe calls for homemade pesto but if you’re pressed for time, store-bought will do just fine.
 Season the halibut steaks with salt and pepper and then smother with pesto sauce on both sides before grilling (or baking or sautéing, depending on your mood).

 6. Grilled Halibut Steaks with Potatoes, Olives, and Onions

 It can be hard to beat a perfectly grilled piece of fresh fish, and these grilled halibut steaks are perfect when finished with a flavorful herb vinaigrette.
-You can serve the fish what whatever accompaniments you love, but this combination of fresh grilled veggies and grilled bread is a perfect blend of healthy and satisfying.
+You can serve the fish with what whatever accompaniments you love, but this combination of fresh grilled veggies and grilled bread is a perfect blend of healthy and satisfying.